What even is a career, tbh?

 Once you're able to answer all these questions openly and honestly, you can come to terms with the new path that you intend to follow.
 And what can be better for honest introspection but a journaling worksheet that will help you organize your thoughts?
 We just happen to have one right here!

 Answering these questions will not be an overnight process.
 On the contrary, you should take time to figure things out, and talk to friends, family and mentors.
 But we sincerely hope we can help you get the ball rolling.
-Feel free to email with questions or suggestions, follow us on social media @outofthearts, and subscribe for more!
+Feel free to leave a comment or reach out to firstname.lastname@example.org with questions or suggestions, follow us on social media @outofthearts, and subscribe to our blog and podcast for more!